Union-Broken Arrow, Owasso-Jenks are Week 1 rematches of recent playoff games

 Key players: Owasso’s Anthony Hills has the potential to be a big-play receiver as he showed with a TD catch in last week’s 49-14 loss to Bixby.
 Hills will need to step up after Cole Adams’ injury.
 Owasso quarterback Mason Willingham passed for 304 yards against Bixby, but also gave up a Pick-6.
 Jenks won 13-10 last week against Edmond Santa Fe on Cole Whittington’s 21-yard interception return TD.
 With Jenks’ Jaiden Carroll sidelined after being ejected from last week’s game, look for more carries for Houston commit Jalyn Stanford and Jordan Schelling, who combined for 107 yards on 15 rushes last week.
 Owasso gave up 232 rushing yards last week.

-Notable: Jenks coach Keith Riggs is an Owasso graduate and in the Rams Athletic Hall of Fame in 2011.
+Notable: Jenks coach Keith Riggs is an Owasso graduate and joined the Rams Athletic Hall of Fame in 2011.

 Series history: These teams are meeting for the first time since Jenks’ 39-15 victory in the 2020 semifinals ended Owasso’s 24-game winning streak.
 Jenks leads the series 52-15.
 The teams have not met in the regular season since Owasso’s 48-10 win in 2017 in Bill Blankenship’s debut as the Rams’ head coach.